greguz/ds2-emulator/README.md

-# DualShock 2 emulator for Arduino Uno
+# DualShock 2 emulator for Arduino

-Emulate a DS2 controller with Arduino Uno.
+Emulate a DualShock 2 controller with _something_, where _something_ may be:

+- Arduino Zero
+- Arduino Uno
+- Arduino Due
+- Arduino Mega
+- Arduino Leonardo
+- Arduino with ATmega644 or Atmega644P chip

 ## Setup